MiSight Contact Lenses For Myopia Management

 The goal in myopia management is to reduce abnormal eye growth and elongation.
 Once a child is diagnosed with myopia, eye doctors typically prescribe eyeglasses or standard contact lenses.
 While these help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods — like MiSight contact lenses — Dr. Sud can help your child slow the progression of myopia and limit the risks of vision-robbing eye diseases later in life.
+By using the most advanced myopia management methods — like MiSight contact lenses — our team of eye doctors can help your child slow the progression of myopia and limit the risks of vision-robbing eye diseases later in life.

 What are MiSight Contact Lenses?

 MiSight contact lenses are daily disposable soft contact lenses designed to slow myopia progression in children.